Glen Alpine Springs & Lily Lake Hike

 Restoration efforts have been ongoing and assisted tours are given on the weekends during the summer.
 Only a handful of buildings remain, but at one point there were over 25, including a two-story hotel.
 Most of the buildings burned in a fire in 1921, and some were later rebuilt out of stone.
 These are the buildings that remain today (a cabin, kitchen, dining hall, meeting hall, and various outbuildings).

 Beyond this site, the trail is like one of those “choose your own adventure” books with forks of trails going up into the 155 square-mile Desolation Wilderness.
-Dozens of lakes, streams, and falls can be explored among the granite landscape that was shaped by glaciers during the last Ice Age.
+You can explore dozens of lakes, streams, and falls among the granite landscape that was shaped by glaciers during the last Ice Age.
 Both the Tahoe Rim Trail and Pacific Crest Trail pass through the barren but beautiful scenery in the Desolation Wilderness.

 Tahoe Arts & Mountain Culture. http://www.tahoeculture.com/art/tahoes-cultural-heritage-and-historic-sites/glen-alpine-springs-makes-great-lemonade-2/